|Unit Name||Computer Aided Design and Manufacturing|

 Unit Description and General Aims

-The unit means to enhance engineering expertise and confidence in Computer Aided Design (CAD) to not only conceive innovative and efficient designs but also to communicate these designs to customers and manufacturers via AS1100-101 standard detailed work and assembly drawings.
+The unit enhances engineering expertise and confidence in Computer Aided Design (CAD) to not only conceive innovative and efficient designs but also to communicate these designs to customers and manufacturers via AS1100-101 standard detailed work and assembly drawings.

-The student will be introduced to the history and principles of Mechanical Computer Aided Design and will then undergo an advanced study of modern Manufacturing Process and costing structures as well as the environmental impact thereof.
-This knowledge will enable students to evaluate and select manufacturing processes for a particular application.
+The student will be introduced to the history and principles of Mechanical Computer Aided Design and then undergoes an advanced study of modern Manufacturing Process and costing structures as well as the environmental impact thereof.
+This knowledge enables students to evaluate and select manufacturing processes for a particular application.
 The students will also be equipped with advanced modelling skills to purpose design parts for specific manufacturing processes and complete cost studies.
-Further skillsets will be honed to set up and evaluate motion simulation of assemblies and create photorealistic renderings to communicate their ideas to their customers.
+Further skillsets are honed to set up and evaluate motion simulation of assemblies and create photorealistic renderings to communicate their ideas to their customers.

-The students will attain an in depth knowledge on Additive Manufacturing processes enabling them to evaluate these technologies against user requirements, and configure and export their design for rapid prototyping.
+Students attain an in-depth knowledge on Additive Manufacturing processes enabling them to evaluate these technologies against user requirements, and configure and export their design for rapid prototyping.

 On successful completion of this Unit, students are expected to be able to:

-1. Evaluate and make recommendations of Manufacturing Processes.
-Able to evaluate mechanical components and select the appropriate manufacturing processes based on user requirements and environmental impact.
+- Evaluate and make recommendations of computer aided manufacturing Processes.
+Evaluate mechanical components and select the appropriate computer aided manufacturing processes based on user requirements.

 - Bloom’s Level 5

-2. Recommend the use of standard software tools, parts particular to a specific modern manufacturing process as well as completing cost calculations.
+- Propose operations, using standard software tools, for parts particular to a specific computer aided manufacturing process with its cost calculations.

 - Bloom’s Level 5

-3. Adapt to a standard software tool to create assemblies, conduct clearance checks, produce and analyse motion simulations and generate photorealistic rendering
+- Plan an assembly design in standard software, conduct clearance checks, perform motion simulations and generate photorealistic rendering

 - Bloom’s Level 6

-4. Determine the best practice using Six Sigma methodology to calculate and plot a statistical tolerance analysis.
+- Optimise Six sigma methodology to calculate and plot a statistical tolerance analysis.

 - Bloom’s Level 5

-5. Make judgements based on evidence and external criteria of Additive Manufacturing technology and file preparation methodologies.
+- Make judgements based on evidence and external criteria of additive Manufacturing technology and file preparation methodologies.

 - Bloom’s Level 5

-6. Create detailed work drawings with an understanding and application of limits and fits and geometrical tolerances.
+- Plan detailed work drawings with an understanding and application of geometrical dimensioning and tolerances.